 Fluff the Rice a bit and stir in the Parsley to the rice.
 Fresh or dried Parsley can be used.
 For dried parsley use a teaspoon of Parsley.
 If using fresh Parsley add about a Tablespoon finely chopped.

 Hint:I use Kerrygold Grassfed Butter in this recipe.
-I find it makes a difference in the flavor (affiliate link) of the recipe.
+I find it makes a difference in the recipe’s flavor (affiliate link).
+Grassfed butter is the healthier saturated fat.

 How to Make Rice Pilaf on Stove Top

 - Heat a Tablespoon Oil or Butter (about 1/4 Cup over medium heat.

 - Add the orzo and sauté two minutes until it gets a bit of color.
 Stir in Rice and saute 2 minutes.